 The Topology at the top of the solve screen also changes based on what you might have accessed in the grid.

 If you find that there are columns that you want to see that are not appearing in your view, you can search and add more columns.
 You can save your view and restore defaults to revert to the ControlUp suggested column view.

 While Solve's power lies in its real-time monitoring, you can also use it to view historical trends on any metrics related to machines and hosts.
 These metrics are available for single entities, multiple entities, and for the relevant Dashboard Widgets.
-Read Historical Trends in SOLVE for full details on this feature.
+See Historical Trends in Solve for full details on this feature.

 Access to Scoutbees and Edge DX